langiole/fitness_website/README.md

 # Notices

-" mslckr will be seeking some tutoring help, potentially unavailable wednessday."

-# Important

-" ALL PULL REQUESTS TO THE MASTER BRANCH NEEDS TO HAVE BEEN UPDATED TO REQUEST 20+ IN ORDER TO PREVENT FURTHER ISSUES INVOLVING DIRECTORY REFERENCING."
+"When making new html files, make a copy of the pageTemplate file, it provides both the logo and linked to a css file."

 # Objective

-" implementing javascript programs to improve scripts "
+" implementing javascript programs to improve scripts."

+" link our web pages together."